pubudu91/file-server/README.md

 This is a sample file server written in Ballerina.
 The server can be run to serve files in a specified directory.

 ## Running the server
 The program takes the directory to serve as an argument.
 This can be provided either through a config file, an environment variable or as a CLI param.
+If the directory is not specified, it will serve the current directory.
 ```
 $ ballerina run -e root.dir=dir/to/be/served file_server
 ```